 The ABS applies relevant statistical and geospatial metadata standards, and the SSF promotes the use of these standards.
+(See more detailed section below.)

 Australia has national privacy laws and principles that apply to the release of data; the SSF promotes these laws and standards.